Kaiede/docker-minecraft-bedrock-backup/doc/TOOL_CONFIG.md

 * `trimDays`: How many days to keep of backups before trimming them down.
 Setting this to 2 days, with a 3 hour backup interval means that for the last 2 days, you'll keep all the 3 hour backups.
 After 2 days, the backups will get trimmed down to just a single daily backup, up to the keepDays limit.

 * `minKeep`: A minimum number of backups to keep.
 This is useful if you switch worlds on your server, as it will make sure you always have a couple backups of any world even if it hasn't been used in a while.
 This will override keepDays, and let you keep at least this many backups indefinitely.

+### Logging Level

+* `loggingLevel`: This can be set to `debug` or `trace` to enable extra logging for diagnostic purposes.
+In most cases, it's fine to leave it out of your config file unless reporting a bug.

 ### Ownership